Action Basics

 The types of connectors are:

 • Default: This is a connector that uses the Default branch condition.
 It's a solid black line without a label.
-In the example image, the connector linking Play to Menu and Menu to the Music action beneath it are default connectors.
+In the example image, the connector linking BEGIN to HOURS and both PLAY actions to the HANGUP action beneath them are default connectors.

 • Regular: This is a connector that uses any branch condition except Default.
-It's a dashed grey line with a label.
+It's a dashed gray line with a label.
 The label matches the condition the branch uses.
-In the example image, the connector linking Menu to Play is a regular connector.
-Its label is Timeout, which is the name of the condition assigned to the branch.
+In the example image, the connectors linking HOURS to both Play actions are a regular connector.
+The labels are Closed and Holiday, which are the names of the conditions assigned to each branch.

 • Custom: This is a connector that uses a variable branch condition.
 It's a solid gray line with a label.
 The label matches the name of the custom condition assigned to the branch.
 In the example, the connectors linking from Menu to each of the Music actions on the right are custom connectors.
 Their labels are 1, 2, and 3, which are the names of the custom conditions assigned to each branch.